mauricechiodo/eim-case-studies/course/finance/libor/useLibor/futures.md

 A futures contract is a contract between two parties where both parties agree to buy and sell a particular asset at a specified time in the future.
-Financial futures fix the price for interest rates, bonds, equities and so on, but trade in the same manner as commodity futures. \cite{choudhryInterestRateFutures2004}.
+Financial futures fix the price for interest rates, bonds, equities and so on, but trade in the same manner as commodity futures [1].

 One common type of futures contract is a Eurodollars futures contract.
 Eurodollars are time deposits denominated in U.S. dollars and held at banks outside the United States.
 A time deposit is an interest-yielding bank deposit with a specified date of maturity.
-The paper "Understanding Eurodollar Futures" helps us to see how Libor and eurodollar futures are related \cite{labuszewskiUnderstandingEurodollarFutures}.
+The paper "Understanding Eurodollar Futures" helps us to see how Libor and eurodollar futures are related [2].
 The example the paper gives on page 10 is as follows:

 A corporation may arrange a commercial bank loan at Libor rates plus some (fixed) premium that reflects